PauLuke/Linux-tips/Tips/Installing Katrain on Arch.md

 pipx install katrain
 ```

-You can also make Katrain a desktop application:
+To integrate Katrain as a desktop application:

 1. Create a .desktop file for Katrain in `/usr/share/applications/` with the following content: